A NSW Government website

 Who is eligible to apply for funding?

-Eligible applicants in round 3 are charge point operators (CPOs).
-CPOs are companies that own and operate EV chargers.
-To be eligible for funding, CPOs must be:
+Eligible applicants in round 3 are charge point operators which for the purposes of this funding round are companies that own and operate EV chargers.
+To be eligible for funding, charge point operators must be:

 I am a local council or visitor economy business in regional NSW, how can I be involved in round 3?

-After a site host registers interest, the NSW Government may share these details with CPOs who are interested in applying for NSW Government funding to install EV chargers.
+After a site host registers interest, the Department will share these details with charge point operators who are interested in applying for NSW Government funding to install EV chargers.

-If a CPO is interested in a site registered, they may contact a site host directly using the details listed.
+If a charge point operator is interested in a site registered, they may contact a site host directly using the details listed.

-If both parties are interested in progressing, a site host will need to provide that CPO with a letter of support (DOCX, 35.3 KB).
+If both parties are interested in progressing, a site host will need to provide that charge point operator with a letter of support.

-If a CPO is approved for NSW Government EV charger funding at a proposed site, the CPO will contact the site host directly to negotiate a formal agreement.
+If a charge point operator is approved for NSW Government EV charger funding at a proposed site, the charge point operator will contact the site host directly to negotiate a formal agreement.

 If a site host has registered their interest and wishes to make changes or remove a site from the list, they can email [email protected] with this request.

-Registering your interest to be a site host does not guarantee that a site will be contacted by a CPO, nor does it commit you to becoming a site host.
+Registering your interest to be a site host does not guarantee that a site will be contacted by a charge point operator, nor does it commit you to becoming a site host.
 The information provided will be kept on file and may be used in other NSW Government EV charging infrastructure programs.

-How can CPOs access the NSW Government’s site host registered interest list?
+How can charge point operators access the NSW Government’s site host registered interest list?

-Charge point operators may request the site host list by emailing the Department on [email protected].
-The program team will assess the request and check whether the requester has an active grant application in the Department’s Grant Management System (GMS) and is a bona fide or prospective CPO.
+Charge point operators can request the site host list by emailing the Department on [email protected].
+A charge point operator must have started a grant application within Smarty Grants before making a request.
 If the request is successful, a secure link containing the site host list will be shared with the requester.

 Where are the eligible zones and how were they selected?

-For this funding round, eligible zones are areas where 24kW-100kW DC chargers are required to fill EV charging gaps along established NSW road trip routes.
-These routes are managed and promoted by Destination NSW and feature on the NSW Government’s official tourism website, Visit NSW.
+For this funding round, eligible zones are areas where 24 kW to 100 kW DC chargers are required to fill EV charging gaps along established NSW road trip routes.
+Destination NSW manages and promotes these routes which can be found on the Visit NSW website.

 Will proposed sites located outside of an eligible zone be considered for funding?

-• meets all eligibility criteria listed in the round 3 funding guidelines
+Applicants can propose sites outside eligible zones if they meet all the eligibility criteria listed in the round 3 funding guidelines.

 Can I apply for sites across multiple eligible zones?